Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 }]
 ```

+^This is where we define the disk MongoDB will use and indicate that it should be persistent
-^We want a persistent disk that stays around even if we tear down the cluster.
+so that it stays around even if we tear down the cluster.

 ---